5 Keys to an Effective Regression Testing Suite

 Regardless of the software development methodology, development teams must turn out quality code at a rapid pace to meet customer demands and keep up with the competition.
 Regression testing in Agile, for example, might last 1-2 days, though some organizations might have regression testing cycles that last 3-5 days.
 But what truly matters is that the regression testing suite is effective, not how many days it takes to execute.

 Test automation plays a critical role in regression testing.
-But test automation is not a golden hammer, and manual testing plays a critical role in a robust regression strategy.Read Now
+But test automation is not a golden hammer, and manual testing plays a critical role in a robust regression strategy.Read 'The Value of Manual Regression Testing' Now

 Let's discuss regression testing’s importance, and how to create a highly effective and efficient regression test suite.